xpqz/dyalog-docs/language-reference-guide/docs/system-functions/cs.md

 `⎕CS` changes the space in which the current function or operator is running to the namespace `Y` and returns the original space, in which the function was previously running, as a shy result.  **After the** `⎕CS`, references to *global* names (with the exception of those specified in `X`) are taken to be references to *global* names in `Y`.
-References to *local* names (i.e. those local to the current function or operator) are, with the exception of those with name class 9, unaffected.
+References to *local* names (that is, those local to the current function or operator) are, with the exception of those with name class 9, unaffected.
 Local names with name class  9 are however no longer visible.

 When the function or operator terminates, the calling function resumes execution in its original space.